MotionEdge

 • The issue is projector flicker — not a bug in MotionEdge

-• Outdoor or well-lit indoor (no projector): Any frame rate works, including 240 FPS
+• Outdoor or well-lit indoor (no projector): Any frame rate works, including 240 FPS.
+Leave Fast-Shutter Mode ON.

 See also: Filmstrip & Video Quality for general recording tips, and Camera Placement Best Practices for positioning guidance.